KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

 ### Fabric Workspace.
 Create and configure Power BI Workspace for this project
 ##### Prerequisite: Enable Microsoft Fabric in Power BI Account as an Admin or Tenant.
-- Go to <app.powerbi.com>
+- Go to www.app.powerbi.com
-- Navigate to <workspaces> tab on the left
+- Navigate to "workspaces" tab on the left
- - At the bottom, click< + New Workspace >
+ - At the bottom, click " + New Workspace "
- - A drop down at the top right; Enter name of workspace < Global News Data Analytics >
+ - A drop down at the top right; Enter name of workspace ( Global News Data Analytics )
  - Optional: In the description box, give detail description of project.
  - Scroll downward to "Advance" assign licensing to the workspace by clicking on "Trial" if you using trial version or " Premium Capacity" if you are using premium license.
  - Click Apply button